dbgoytia/lab-simulate-traffic-cloudtrails/README.md

 Solve the mistery!

+Bonus points if you add a custom dashboard in CloudWatch.

 ## KMS

 KMS is a service used to encrypt sensitive data in AWS.
 It is used to create cryptographic keys and controll their usage across differnet platforms and applications.
 AWS KMS maintains keys in Hardware Security Modules (HSMs) and uses a concept called envelope encryption where encrypted data is stored locally in the AWS service or application along with the key.